llm-operator/docs/docs/source/jupyter_notebook.rst

    llmo workspace notebooks create my-notebook

-By default, there is no GPU is allocated to the Jupyter Notebook.
+By default, there is no GPU allocated to the Jupyter Notebook.
 If you want to allocate a GPU to the Jupyter Notebook, run:

 .. code-block:: console